 Ah Murphy!
 He comes knocking when the rains of misfortune are pouring the hardest.
 Ever notice?
 When the car has an odd ticking sound the washing machine breaks.
 When you suddenly need a new computer, you get super sick.
 It’s all the law of Murphy and no one is immune.
 However as Dave Ramsey puts it, the bigger your emergency fund the more distance you put between you and good ol’ Murph!
 Having a nice plump emergency fund….NOT SAVINGS……EMERGENCY fund set aside exclusively for emergency situations will greatly help you in staying out of debt.
 (P.S.
 Christmas is not an emergency!)

-I sincerely hope that these tips that the debt-free people practice every day, will help inspire you on your debt-free journey.
+life!
+I sincerely hope that these tips that the debt-free people do and practice every day will help inspire you on your debt-free journey!
 I know that some days it can feel far away.
 Keep at it, every little drop fills a bucket!